IndigoUnited/js-dejavu/README.md

 function (SomeClass, OtherClass, SomeInterface, OtherInterface, Class) {

     var ConcreteClass = Class({
-        Extends: SomeClass,
+        $extends: SomeClass,
-        Implements: [SomeInterface, OtherInterface],
+        $implements: [SomeInterface, OtherInterface],
-        Borrows: OtherClass                             // We can add mixins by specifying them in here
+        $borrows: OtherClass                             // We can add mixins by specifying them in here
                                                         // You can specify multiple mixins in an array

         Binds: 'handleClick',                           // Binds let you automatically bind the function to the instance